balvig/.dotfiles/notes.md

 ## Up next

+- Allow pt-flow to show list of only my tasks
 - Figure out what is up with nitrous.io...
-- Allow pt-flow to show owners
-- Allow pt-flow to show list of only my tasks
 - Have vimstubs auto-detect binstubs/bundler somehow
 - Figure out how to run individual minitests
 - Make pt-flow work better with hub checkout URL